 The maximum number of participants for a walking tour is 20.
 You can easily book one of more extra tours for extra participants.
 Please mention the total number of participants at the application form and we define the number of guides needed.

-For more information on tours and bookings you can reach us on Mondays from 10 to 13 hrs and on Thursdays from 10 to 17 hrs.
-You can reach us by mail: email@example.com, or by phone: +31 (0)30 2321686.
+For more information on tours and bookings you can reach us from Monday to Friday by mail: email@example.com, or by phone: +31 (0)30 2321686.